 Most people know that HIV is a sexually transmitted disease.
 However, there are a range of other sexually transmitted diseases too.
 The good news is that we can protect ourselves from them.
 You can find out about infection risks and how to protect yourself from sexually transmitted diseases.

-LGBTI is the international abbreviation for 'lesbian, gay, bisexual, transgender and intersex' and is a group term for people who are lesbian, gay, bisexual and transgender or have intersex characteristics.
-LGBTI people are affected by stigmatization and social discrimination because of their gender identity or sexual orientation.
+LGBTIQ is the international abbreviation for 'lesbian, gay, bisexual, transgender, intersex and queer' and is a group term for people who are lesbian, gay, bisexual, transgender or have intersex or queer characteristics.
+LGBTIQ people are affected by stigmatization and social discrimination because of their gender identity or sexual orientation.
 They have an above-average risk of depression and addiction.
 Awareness campaigns and information aim to promote health, prevent illness, and protect this vulnerable target group from social and health discrimination.

 "Female genital mutilation (FGM), is the term for the partial or complete removal of a woman’s external sexual organs.